yownas/vzsh-modules/README.md

 # Installation

-Copy the modules-folder at ~/.vz/modules on the client side and the modulesd-folder at /opt/vzsh/modulesd on all vz-hosts.
+Copy modules to ~/.vz/modules on the client side and modulesd to /opt/vzsh/modulesd on all vz-hosts.

 ## help - List modules and show help